 The scene where The Grinch is directing his dog, Max, before stealing Christmas, is Jim Carrey making fun of Director Ron Howard, imitating his style of directing.
 Howard found the scene hilarious, and decided to include it in the film.

-Jim Carrey spent 92 days in Grinch make-up, spending three hours in the morning getting in, and one hour in the evening to get out.
+Jim Carrey spent 92 days in Grinch make-up, spending two hours in the morning getting in, and one hour in the evening to get out.
 According to Carrey, he became a "Zen Master" while sitting in the make-up chair.

 Ron Howard was so thankful for Jim Carrey putting up with the uncomfortable hours to apply his make-up, that during filming he himself put on the Grinch suit with full make-up, and directed one day with the suit on.
-He intended this to be a show of appreciation to Carrey; however, when Carrey saw Howard in full Grinch outfit, he was angered, believing it was a stunt double who "looked nothing like him".
+He intended this to be a show of appreciation to Carrey; however, when Carrey saw Howard in full Grinch outfit, he was angered, believing it was a stunt double who "looked nothing like him."

 The Whoville set was built mostly on the backlot of Universal Studios behind the Bates Motel.
 During a break in filming, Jim Carrey surprised and scared tourists on the Universal Backlot Tour, by running out of the hotel wearing a dress and brandishing a knife.
 Nobody recognized him, and the tour guide at Universal Studios will tell you the story when you pass by the hotel on the Backlot Tour.

 Suss Cousins, a Los Angeles-based sweater designer (whose first name is pronounced just like Dr. Seuss), along with two other knitters, produced two hundred fifty pieces of original knitwear for this movie (including eight identical red-striped sweaters for Jim Carrey) in four months.
 That works out to 83.3 sweaters per person in just one hundred twenty days, which is quite amazing, as all were hand knitted.